owncloud/ocis/docs/ocis/adr/0011-global-url-format.md

 * We strip off `personal/home` as it does not bring any value to the URL and makes the URL relative to the current user, making it impossible to just copy and paste the URL to be reused by another user.
-* The files app works with slashes (files/spaces/personal/home/) adn the application works with dashes (files-spaces-personal-home).
+* The files app works with slashes (files/spaces/personal/home/) and the application works with dashes (files-spaces-personal-home).
 We find no sense to this distinction.
 Applications should not behave differently that the files app (another application).
-* We find the usage of query parameters `contextRouteParams.*` confusing and we prefer to opt for a more natural value (the previous url) with the `previous or previous` query parameter.
+* We find the usage of query parameters `contextRouteParams.*` confusing and we prefer to opt for a more natural value (the previous url) with the `previous` query parameter.
 Note that this query parameter should only be used for applications rendered inside the Web (not for external applications opening in a tab).

 ### Preserving the possibility to copy and paste URLs based on paths